'Vande Mataram' should be our national anthem: Ramgiri Maharaj

 "This song was sung by Rabindranath Tagore in Kolkata in 1911.
 The nation was not independent at that time.
 He sang it in front of George V, who was a British king, committing injustice in India.
 This song was not sung to address the country," Ramgiri Maharaj claimed in Chhatrapati Sambhajinagar city in Maharashtra on Tuesday.

-Ramgiri Maharaj was here for the release of the trailer of upcoming film 'Mission Ayodhya'.
+"If speaking truth is being termed as disrespect, it is unfortunate," he added.

+Elsewhere, asked about the seer's comments, NCP (SP) MLA Jitendra Awhad said, "Now the time has come to beat Ramgiri with footwear.
+Now he has an objection to 'Jana Gana Mana' also.
+Then he should demand for a ban (on 'Jana Gana Mana').
+This is too much."
 The Hindu religious leader had stirred up a controversy last year with alleged objectionable remarks about Prophet Mohammad and Islam, leading to the registration of several cases against him in Maharashtra.
+PTI AW KRK GK